yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 With a `RemoteException`, an object can be removed from a space and yet never returned to the client that performed the take, thus losing the object in between.
 In circumstances in which this is unacceptable, the take can be wrapped inside a transaction that is committed by the client when it has the requested object in hand.

-If you would like to take objects from the space in the same order they have been written into the space you should perform the take objects in a depanlinkFIFO modetengahlink./fifo-support.htmlbelakanglink.
+If you would like to take objects from the space in the same order they have been written into the space you should perform the take objects in a [FIFO mode](./fifo-support.html).

-Taking an object from the space might generate depanlinknotificationstengahlink/xap97/notify-container.htmlbelakanglink to registered objects/queries.
+Taking an object from the space might generate [notifications](/xap97/notify-container.html) to registered objects/queries.

 {% tip %}